JBGruber/my-homepage/content/project/askgpt.md

 title = "askgpt"

 # Project summary to display on homepage.
-summary = "A chat package connecting to API endpoints by ’OpenAI’ to an- swer questions (about R)"
+summary = "A chat package connecting to API endpoints by ’OpenAI’ to answer questions (about R)"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "rwhatsapp.jpeg"